 Hairdressing Salon Insurance

-Specialist policies for hairdressers, salon & barber shop owners.
+Specialist business insurance for hairdressing salons & barber shop owners.

 • Public liability for hair salons